By Sophie Arni and Ev Zverev

 S.N.
 In the final scene, when Umm Kulthum asks Mitra: “Why did you do that?
 Why did you make me lose my voice at this important moment of my career?”
 Mitra answers: “You’re so arrogant.”
 This was directly taken from a real-life conversation I had with my co-director.
 We had agreements and disagreements, and I found it funny how that line ended up in the film.
 It’s true; the filmmaker was arrogant in some ways; she was determined to get her point across.
 Viewers often get confused by that line, but art mirrors life.
 I wanted to end the film on the idea of doubt and self-realization.

-Images: Stills from Looking for Umm Kulthum (2017).
-Courtesy of the artist.
+All images courtesy of the artist, including stills from Shirin Neshat, Looking for Umm Kulthum (2017).
 Copyright Razor Film.